MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 # Resource-specific consent

-> [!NOTE]
-> Resource-specific consent for chat scope is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.

 Resource-specific consent (RSC) is an authorization framework built by Microsoft Teams and Microsoft identity that allows for granting scoped access to an application.

 Through RSC, an authorized user can give an application access to the data of only a specific instance of a resource type instead of giving broad access to every instance of a resource type in the entire tenant.
 For example, a person who owns both team A and team B can decide to give the data for the Contoso app to only team A and not team B. The same concept of scoped data access applies to chats and meetings.

 > [!NOTE]
+>
+>* RSC for chat scope is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
-> If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.
+>* If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.

 ## Types of RSC permissions

 RSC permission determines which data access methods are allowed by an application.
 There are two types of RSC permissions:

-* **Application**: Allows an app to access data without a signed-in user.
-For more information on application permissions, see [Resource Specific Consent for MS Graph and MS BotSDK](../../graph-api/rsc/resource-specific-consent.md).
+* **Application**: Allows an app to access data without the user being singed in.
 * **Delegated**: Allows an app to access data only on behalf of a signed-in user.
 No access is allowed in the absence of a signed-in user.

 ### RSC permissions for different resources